acorn-io/runtime/docs/docs/100-Reference/secrets.md

 ### Opaque

 Opaque secrets are for sensitive bits of data without a specific structure.
-One example usecase is to pass in ssh keys from a user.
+One example usecase is to pass in SSH keys from a user.

 ```cue
 containers: {